-- Issues relating to the integration and harmonization of similar social protection schemes and programmes are addressed at this level. - The focus is on identifying and maximizing synergies, and strengthening linkages between programmes in different sectors.
-For example, linking social assistance beneficiaries to active labour market programmes, such as public works; or linking social assistance and social insurance schemes for workers in the informal economy. - If a programme functions as part of a coherent system and network of responses, it is more likely to have a greater impact on welfare. - When social protection programmes are aligned with poverty reduction as well as social inclusion strategies, this results in more multi-sectoral coordination which enables countries to provide solutions in a more holistic and development-oriented manner.

-4.Integration might entail the closing down of some programmes and the transferring of beneficiaries to new or consolidated programmes, whereas harmonisation implies improving coordination across programmes (Robalino, Rawlings and Walker 2012: 17).

-5.Rawlings et al 2013

-6.Rawlings et al 2013
+- Issues relating to the integration and harmonization4 of similar social protection schemes and programmes are addressed at this level. - The focus is on identifying and maximizing synergies and strengthening linkages between programmes in different sectors.
+For example, linking social assistance recipients to active labour market programmes, such as public works; or linking social assistance and social insurance schemes for workers in the informal economy. - If a programme functions as part of a coherent system and network of responses, it is more likely to have a greater impact on welfare.5 - Well-coordinated social protection programmes can also go beyond a narrow focus on economic security to facilitate women, people with disability, and other vulnerable groups' empowerment, voice and agency, for more transformative effects and sustained poverty reduction. - When social protection programmes are aligned with poverty reduction as well as social inclusion strategies, this results in more multi-sectoral coordination which enables countries to provide solutions in a more holistic and development-oriented manner.6 - Integration might entail the closing down of some programmes and the transferring of recipients to new or consolidated programmes, whereas harmonisation implies improving coordination across programmes (Robalino, Rawlings and Walker 2012: 17). - 5.
+Rawlings et al 2013 6.Rawlings et al 2013 - 6.
+Rawlings et al 2013

 5.1.
-INSTITUTIONAL STRUCTURES FOR PROGRAMME COORDINATION AT NATIONAL LEVEL
+INSTITUTIONAL STRUCTURES FOR PROGRAMME COORDINATION AT THE NATIONAL LEVEL

 Social protection programmes cover a range of contributory to non-contributory programmes which are often implemented by various ministries and institutions.
-Hence it is critical that a coordination structure is in place at the national level in order to lead integrated social protection programme planning, budgeting, harmonisation of programmes as well as integrated and coherent implementation.
+Hence a coordination structure must be in place at the national level to lead integrated social protection programme planning, budgeting, and harmonisation of programmes as well as integrated and coherent implementation.